j3t/jenkins-pipeline-cache-plugin/README.md

 If the job gets executed, the plugin tries to restore the maven repository from the cache by using the given `key`.
 Then the inner-step gets executed and if this was successful and the cache doesn't exist yet then the `path` gets cached.

-Below you can find a complete list of the `cache` step parameters:
+Below you can find a complete list of the `fileCache` step parameters:

 | Name        | Required | Description                                                                                                                                                                                                                                         | Default                                                                                                    | Example                                                                                                                          |
 |-------------|----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------|